-This post is revised after comments from Urska Demsar, Travis Gibson, Des Higham, Mason Porter, Jan Peter Schäfermeyer, Johan Ugander, and Jean-Gabriel Young.
+I revised this post after comments from Urska Demsar, Travis Gibson, Des Higham, Mason Porter, Max Schich, Jan Peter Schäfermeyer, Johan Ugander, and Jean-Gabriel Young.
 Thanks!

 - The pre-Watts-Strogatz era.